johncoxdev/wsl-cpp-windows-installation/README.md

   |------keybindings.json
   |------launch.json
   |------tasks.json
-  *Within the WinFiles>WinFiles>..., You're going to then drag and drop teh keybindings.json, launch.json, and task.json*
+  *Within the WinFiles>WinFiles>..., You're going to then drag and drop the keybindings.json, launch.json, and task.json*

 > "**I am stuck on step 14, clicking on the play button will not tell me to create a launch.json**"